-If you’re considering getting an electric car but you’re worried about it being expensive, leasing with the LoveElectric salary sacrifice scheme can save up to 50% on your monthly car payments, but the savings don’t need to stop there.
+If you’re considering getting a low-emission vehicle but are worried about it being expensive, leasing with the loveelectric salary sacrifice scheme can save up to 50% on your monthly car payments, but that’s not all.
+You also get some other incentives.

 In order to encourage the adoption of electric vehicles (EV) in the UK, the government has created different grants through the Office of Zero Emission Vehicles (OZEV) that you can use to make both EV leasing and purchasing more affordable and accessible (HMRC).
 It’s not just the government, in fact organisations like the Energy Saving Trust have also created similar grants that can make switching to an EV more affordable to drivers in the UK, plus there’s also tax breaks on EVs!

 So the real question is, even if you aren’t on a budget, why pay full price when you can get money back?
 Here is a list of some grants available in the UK, so why not have a look and see if there’s any additional ways you could save when going electric.